rust-minidump/rust-minidump/minidump-processor/json-schema.md

   // Modules roughly map to libraries (both static and dynamic) and
   // executables.
 However on some platforms you can get Weird Things
   // like memory-mapped fds or fonts.
+  //
+  // There is no specific significance to the ordering rust-minidump
+  // emits here.
+It may change in the future if we decide we prefer
+  // to e.g. sort by address or name to make human reading better.
   "modules": [
     {
       // The first address that maps to this module (inclusive).
       "base_addr": <hexstring>

       // The last address that maps to this module (exclusive).
       "end_addr": <hexstring>

       // The name of the file containing debuginfo for this module
       // e.g.
       // * "Kernel.Appcore.pdb"